-The Arlington, VA-based National Science Teachers Association is the largest professional organization in the world promoting excellence and innovation in science teaching and learning for all.
-NSTA's current membership includes approximately 50,000 science teachers, science supervisors, administrators, scientists, business and industry representatives, and others involved in science education.
+The Arlington, VA-based National Science Teachers Association is the largest professional organization in the world promoting excellence in science teaching and learning, preschool through college.
+NSTA's membership includes approximately 50,000 science teachers, science supervisors, administrators, scientists, business representatives, and others involved in science education.

 NSTA Press® produces 25 to 30 new books and e-books each year.
 Focused on the preK–college market and specifically aimed at teachers of science, NSTA Press titles offer a unique blend of accurate scientific content and sound teaching strategies.
 Follow NSTA Press on Facebook for the latest information and new book releases.